OCamlverse/ocamlverse.github.io/content/future_ocaml.md

 See the tutorial above for an introduction to (untyped) algebraic effects.
 Work on typed effects is ongoing [here](https://github.com/lpw25/ocaml-typed-effects).

+* A great explanation of algebraic effects can be found [here](https://github.com/ocamllabs/ocaml-effects-tutorial).
 * [Presentation on algebraic effects at ICFP](https://www.youtube.com/watch?v=DNp3ifNpgPM)

 ## Long-Term Plans